 the car is moved to the next row back, drops another 20 mph in speed, and loses 1 wear after an excursion into the gravel.
 This does not count toward exceeding deceleration.
 (This modification eliminated the need for off-track rules.)

 - Engine/Brake Damage: If an acceleration or top speed test fails, that car's engine is damaged.
+A car that failed a top speed or acceleration test the first time will end up going 20 mph less then attempted this turn -- even though that speed would be in violation of the car's new/damaged acceleration or top speed.
+The car's new acceleration / top speed must be fully complied with next turn.
 If a car with a damaged engine fails an acceleration or top speed test (regardless of what kind of test caused the original damage) that car's engine fails completly and the car is removed from the race.

 Cars removed from the race due to engine failure immediatly reduce their plotted speed by half (rounding down) and move that speed for this turn, moving off track at the end of the move.
 If the car crosses the finish line at the end of the race, the car stays on track at the end of this move.